Assam: Bombs planted at 24 locations did not explode due to ‘technical error’, claims ULFA-I

 On August 10, the state police said that a unit of United Liberation Front of Asom-Independent active along the Assam-Arunachal Pradesh interstate border was planning an attack in the region before Independence Day.

-“Security measures have been tightened in many areas,” NDTV had quoted Director General of Police Gyanendra Pratap Singh as saying.
+“Security measures have been tightened in many areas,” NDTV had quoted Singh as saying.
 “We are looking into all aspects.”

 In 2004, a bomb blast during an Independence Day parade at a school ground in Assam’s Dhemaji had killed 18 persons.